Universal Multilayer Network Exploration by Random Walk with Restart: Results

 \subsection{Evaluations}

 \\

-We first evaluated the performance of MultiXrank using two different multilayer networks.
-The first one is a large biological multilayer network composed of a gene multiplex network gathering gene physical and functional relationships, a disease monoplex network representing disease phenotypic similarities, and a drug multiplex network containing drug clinical and chemical relationships.
-Each monoplex/multiplex network is connected to the others thanks to bipartite networks containing gene-disease, drug-gene, and drug-disease interactions (supplementary section 3.B).
-The second multilayer network is composed of three multiplex networks: a French airports multiplex network, a British airports multiplex network, and a German airports multiplex network.
-In each multiplex network, the nodes represent the airports and the edges the national flight connections between these airports for three airline companies.
-These three multiplex networks are linked with bipartite networks corresponding to transnational flight connections (supplementary section 3.A).
+We evaluated the performances of MultiXrank using two different multilayer networks.
+The first one is a large biological multilayer network composed of two multiplex networks and one monoplex network.
+It contains a gene multiplex network gathering gene physical and functional relationships, a drug multiplex network containing drug clinical and chemical relationships, and a disease monoplex network representing disease phenotypic similarities.
+Each monoplex/multiplex network is connected to the others thanks to bipartite networks containing gene-disease, drug-gene, and drug-disease interactions (Supplementary Note 3.B).
+The second multilayer network is composed of three multiplex networks.
+It contains a French airports multiplex network, a British airports multiplex network, and a German airports multiplex network.
+In each multiplex network, the nodes represent the airports of each country and the edges represent the national flight connections between these airports for three different airline companies.
+The three multiplex networks are linked with bipartite networks corresponding to transnational flight connections (Supplementary Note 3.A).